-In cooperation with California State University, San Marcos, CASHNet allows students to pay their registration fees and/or non resident tuition with MasterCard, Discover, or American Express (VISA is not accepted).
+In cooperation with California State University, San Marcos, CASHNet allows students to pay their registration fees and/or non resident tuition with MasterCard, VISA, Discover, or American Express.
 Payments made online are received by the Office of Student Financial Services no later than the next business day.
 CASHNET assesses each customer a 2.9% convenience charge based on the transaction amount.
 Electronic checks do not have a convenience fee.
 Please see the Student Financial Services website for further details at www.csusm.edu/sfs/.
 To pay your fees online, please go to your online student center at MyCSUSM.

 It is the student's responsibility to be aware of total fees due, deadlines university policy.
 Additional fees which may become due as a result of units added during the term must be paid at the time the units are added.
 If full payment is not made, you may be dropped from all your classes even if a partial payment has been made unless you have a fee deferment.

 Log on to MyCSUSM and access Student Services to pay your fees directly.
 You may use an electronic checks (e-check) which has no convenience fee.
 Using your MasterCard, VISA, Discover Card, or American Express will have a 2.9% convenience charge.